adouble42/nemesis-current/README.md

 <br>
 <br>
 this builds via gmake on freebsd<br>
-you need a working wx-config for wxgtk2-3.0 and you need to point the Makefile at it<br>
+you need a working wx-config for wx-gtk2-3.0.2 specified in the Makefile<br>
+in case you are having trouble you can git clone https://github.com/adouble42/wxWidgets-3-patched somewhere else, cd to there, run ./autogen.sh;./configure;make<br>
+you're welcome<br>
 <br>
 <br>
 #DicksOutForHarambe